galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 >    As `https://zenodo.org/record/4108341/files/inputdata_version2.0.0_ALP1.tar` and `https://zenodo.org/record/4126404/files/CTSM_FATES-EMERALD_version2.0.0_ALP1_restart_2300-01-01.tar`
 >    are not beautiful names and can give errors for some tools,
->    it is a good practice to change the dataset nameis by something more meaningfull.
+>    it is a good practice to change the dataset names by something more meaningful.
 For example by removing
 >    `https://zenodo.org/record/4108341/files/` and `https://zenodo.org/record/4126404/files/` to obtain `inputdata_version2.0.0_ALP1.tar`
 >    and `CTSM_FATES-EMERALD_version2.0.0_ALP1_restart_2300-01-01.tar`, respectively.
 >